The facts on stretch marks

 Creams, Potions & Supplements

 There are many different creams and oils that may help to prevent or treat stretch marks.
-These include olive oil, aloe vera, cocoa butter, shea butter, rose hip oil, vitamin E, Vitamin A (sometimes found in retin A, this type is not to be used during pregnancy or breastfeeding) and Gotu Kola (Centella asiatica).
+These include olive oil, aloe vera, cocoa butter, shea butter, rose hip oil, vitamin E, Vitamin A (sometimes found in retin A, this type is not to be used during pregnancy or breastfeeding).

 Lavender and Mandarin oils are two favourite aromatherapeutic solutions for healthy, beautiful blemish free skin.
 Lavender will also calm and reduce red, itchy skin.
 Have a look in our Stretch Mark Solution section for natural options.
 Rest assured that our products are safe for pregnancy and breastfeeding unless otherwise stated.